How to recognise when things aren’t going well

 When leaders have the courage to be vulnerable and able to say things like “I feel really under the pump at the moment” or “I’m quite disheartened right now” or “I’m not sure what the best option is – what do you think?” this sets the example to staff that it’s actually ok to be real at work.
 This is human-focused leadership in action.

-Are you a Lighthouse or Bamboo?
+Are you a Tower or Bamboo?

 Some people may fear that being vulnerable will lead to disrespect, but in fact the opposite is true.
 The more you can share openly, the more staff with respect you for it and the more they’ll be able to share with you in return.